Dr. JoAnn Yanez, AANMC Executive Director, joins KCAA’s NBC LA affiliate On the Brink to discuss New Year’s resolutions.

 - Managing your work day to allow for some balance and mindfulness

 - Being mindful at work and home brings balance back to your life

 Erin Brinker: I am super excited to welcome back to the show Dr. JoAnn Yanez.
-She is the executive director of the Association of Accredited Naturopathic Medical Colleges and the chair of the Academic Collaborative for Integrative Health.
+She is the executive director of the Association of Accredited Naturopathic Medical Colleges and the past chair of the Academic Collaborative for Integrative Health.
 She also serves on the Integrative Health Policy Consortium Education Committee weaving a passion for illness prevention into her professional life.
 Dr. Yanez’s career has spanned advocacy, academia, patient care, and public health.
 She joins us once a month to talk about everything related to health and wellness and just living your best life.
 Dr. Yanez, welcome to the show.

 Dr. JoAnn Yanez: Good morning.
 How are you both?

 Todd: Well, a little bit of a kerfuffle this morning and had issues getting online, so I wasn’t on for the first segment.
 And then I started this last segment with my mic muted, and so just got to settle down here.
 Take a deep breath.

 Erin Brinker: He’s having one of those days.

 Dr. JoAnn Yanez: That’s okay.
 Take a breath.